Adrenal Surgery

 Problem calls:

-Please immediately call doctor if you develop significant pain, abdominal swelling fever or chills, or your incisions become very read after the surgery.
-We are available 24 hours a day 7 days a week on call on our cell phones.
+Please immediately call a doctor if you develop significant pain, abdominal swelling, fever, or chills, or if your incisions become very red after the surgery.
+We are available 24 hours a day, 7 days a week, on call on our cell phones.

 Postoperative visit: